drivardxrm/TimePicker.PCF/README.md

 # TimePicker.PCF
 Time Picker PCF (PowerApps Component framework) Control based on React time Picker (rc-time-picker)

-It will display a formatted input field with a pop-up for time entry (hours, minutes, am/pm).
+It will display a formatted input field with a pop-up for time entry.

 It requires 2 backend fields on CDS side.